Scale (zoology): Arthropod scales

 Butterflies and moths - the order Lepidoptera (Greek "scale-winged") - have membranous wings covered in delicate, powdery scales, which are modified setae.
 Each scale consists of a series of tiny stacked platelets of organic material, and butterflies tend to have the scales broad and flattened, while moths tend to have the scales narrower and more hair like.
 Scales are usually pigmented, but some types of scales are iridescent, without pigments; because the thickness of the platelets is on the same order as the wavelength of visible light the plates lead to structural coloration and iridescence through the physical phenomenon described as thin-film optics.
 The most common color produced in this fashion is blue, such as in the Morpho butterflies.

 Some types of spiders also have scales.
 Spider scales are flattened setae that overlay the surface of the cuticle.
 They come in a wide variety of shapes, sizes, and colors.
 At least 13 different spider families are known to possess cuticular scales, although they have only been well described for jumping spiders (Salticidae) and lynx spiders (Oxyopidae).

+Some crustaceans such as Glyptonotus antarcticus have knobbly scales.
+Some crayfish have been shown to use antennal scales that are activated in rapid response movements.